N3RDIUM/channel/archer-devlog1/script.md

 [VISUAL] do the code scenes from this line

+Everything will be optimized and sped up using the taichi python library.
+I DO NOT know how to pronounce that name, so lets just call it ti.

 First, let's create a basic Ray class, as it is the most important part of our engine.
 Let's name this file vectors.py, as there will be more useful definitions made here.
 First, let's define some 2d and 3d vector datatypes.
 Then, we define the ray class.